A nation of laws.

 Prosecuted on behalf of the people of California — first-hand experience holding criminals accountable and standing with victims.

 Defended the constitutional rights of Los Angeles residents.
-Both sides of the bench — a perspective rare in Congress.
+Both sides of the Justice system — a perspective rare in Congress.

 Worked in Law Enforcement before practicing law.
 Long-time Sacramento-area resident, raising a family and serving the community.

-The Framers wrote minimum age requirements into the Constitution because experience matters.
-Modern science tells us the brain finishes developing around 25 — and that two-thirds of Americans begin some form of cognitive decline by 70.
-Here is the age of every candidate on the ballot.
+The Framers wrote minimum age requirements into the Constitution because life experience matters.
+Today, science tells us the brain finishes developing around 25 — and that two-thirds of Americans begin some form of cognitive decline by 70.
+Congress is not the place for on-the-job training.
+The stakes are too high.
+This election is a choice between three very different ages.

 Five anchor cities.
 Hundreds of neighborhoods.
 One representative who will answer the phone.